Canon 5DS R vs Pentax K-3 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5DS R and the K-3 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5DS R has a higher magnification than the one of the K-3 II (0.71x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 5DS R, the Pentax K-3 II, and comparable cameras.

 One feature that differentiates the K-3 II and the 5DS R is in-body image stabilization (IBIS).
-The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 5DS R has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 5DS R offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Canon 5DS R and the Pentax K-3 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.